-- Buffalo TeraStation 5800DN
+- Buffalo TeraStation 5010 Series

-- Drobo B880fs
+- Drobo B810n

 Flexible storage support

-The NetGear RN31600 displays alerts through an LCD panel or alerts can be sent through email.
-The unit can be managed through SNMP and supports local logging.
+The Netgear ReadyNAS 428 displays alerts through an LCD panel or email alerts.
+Simple Network Management Protocol (SNMP) manages the unit and supports local logging.

-Each NAS appliance is designed to work with a specific set of network protocols that dictate how the appliance can be used.
+Each NAS appliance works with a specific set of network protocols that dictate how to use the appliance.

-The NetGear RN31600 supports a wide range of protocols.
-The unit features two gigabit network ports with link aggregation support, works with IPv4 and IPv6, and supports jumbo frames.
-Supported transfer protocols include CIFS/SMB 3, Apple AFP 3.3, Linux NFS v4, HTTP(S), FTP, SSH, WebDAV, iSCSI and rsync.
-In addition, the unit can act as a DLNA-based media server, or iTunes or Plex media server.
-Tivo archiving is supported.
+The Netgear ReadyNAS 428 supports a wide range of protocols.
+The unit features four gigabit network ports with link aggregation support, works with IPv4 and IPv6, and supports jumbo frames.
+Supported transfer protocols include CIFS/SMB 3, AFP 3.3, Linux NFS v4, HTTP(S), FTP, Secure Socket Shell (SSH), Web Distributed Authoring and Versioning, iSCSI and rsync.
+In addition, the unit can act as a DLNA-based media server, or as an iTunes or Plex media server and also supports TiVo archiving.

 Support for mixed drive sizes

 A small-business NAS device needs to support mixed disk sizes.
 If a disk fails, you may be unable to find a replacement that matches the capacity of the original disks.
 Furthermore, hot adding larger disks is a common way to increase the capacity of a NAS appliance.

 The Drobo B810n includes support for mixed drive sizes.
 When the unit's capacity needs to increase, companies can hot swap existing drives for larger ones.
 The QNAP TVS-882ST3 includes an HDD mix-and-match feature that companies can utilize for auto-RAID migration or volume expansion.